zikkat/Houston_Data_Analytics/README.md

-# OSDS_meetup
+# Houston Data Analytics meetup
-This repository will contain OSDS meetup sessions code
+This repository will contain Houston Data Analytics meetup sessions code

 Each Session folder has it's own folders and code